 This field links your completed SF-424 to your AMIS Application.
 Once the Applicant completes the SF-424 Mandatory Form in Grants.gov, AMIS retrieves and stores it locally as a document in the AMIS document library.
 The identifier on the SF-424 Forms is your Assigned Grant Tracking Number, issued by Grants.gov.
-You can find and view the SF-424 Forms in the look-up field on next to the SF 424 field in the Application Information section.
-Searching for GRANT\ will display the list of SF-424 forms.
+You can find and view the SF-424 Forms in the look-up field next to the SF 424 field in the Application Information section.
+Searching for GRANT will display the list of SF-424 forms.

 Before submitting the AMIS Application, the Applicant must select and link the correct SF-424 document in this field from the AMIS local document library since it is possible that some organizations may have submitted multiple SF-424 forms.
 In the case of multiple SF-424 submissions, the Applicant should select the most recently submitted SF-424 for CMF.
-Please ensure that you attach an SF-424 as part of your FY 2021 CMF Application.
+Please ensure that you attach an SF-424 as part of your CMF Application.
 Failure to attach the appropriate SF-424 could result in the Application being deemed ineligible.

-(16) Does the award request amount we indicated in the SF-424 commit us to that amount in the CMF Application in AMIS?
+(16) Does the Award request amount we indicated in the SF-424 commit us to that amount in the CMF Application in AMIS?

-No. The award amount requested submitted in the SF-424 in Grants.gov is an estimate.
+No. The Award amount requested submitted in the SF-424 in Grants.gov is an estimate.
 Ultimately, only the amount submitted in the AMIS CMF Application will be considered.

-(17) When completing the Application, how do I determine if my organization is using a Financing Entity approach or an Affordable Housing Developer/Manager approach?
+(17) When completing the Application, how do I determine if my organization is using a financing Entity Approach or an affordable housing developer/manager approach?

-A Financing Entity is an entity whose predominant business activity is the provision of arm's length transactions and services to independent, unrelated parties, each acting in its own best interest.
-When using a Financing Entity approach to carry out CMF activities, such transactions support and promote affordable housing and/or community development through the provision of financial products that serve low income communities, individuals or families with low incomes, or underserved markets or communities.
+An Applicant using a financing Entity Approach is an entity whose predominant business activity is the provision of arm's length transactions and services to independent, unrelated parties, each acting in its own best interest.
+When using a financing Entity Approach to carry out CMF activities, such transactions support and promote affordable housing and/or community development through the provision of financial products that serve low income communities, individuals or families with low incomes, or underserved markets or communities.

-An Affordable Housing Developer/Manager is a Nonprofit Organization whose primary mission is the construction, development, redevelopment, preservation, or management of affordable housing.
-When an Applicant proposes to use a CMF Award to finance its own projects, the Affordable Housing Developer/Manager approach is being proposed.
+An Applicant using an affordable housing developer/manager approach is typically a Nonprofit Organization whose primary mission is the construction, development, redevelopment, preservation, or management of affordable housing.
+When an Applicant proposes to use a CMF Award to finance its own projects, the affordable housing developer/manager approach is being proposed.

-A certified CDFI Applicant will most often select a Financing Entity; however, certified CDFIs have the option of selecting Affordable Housing Developer/Manager as their entity type if their Application strategy will focus on using the CMF Award to act as the developer of affordable housing.
-Certified CDFIs that select a Developer/Manager approach should keep in mind that their Application and track record will be evaluated as a Developer and not as a Financing Entity.
-Similarly, Nonprofit Organizations that are not CDFIs may occasionally propose a Financing Entity approach to execute their Award and should select appropriately.
+A certified CDFI Applicant will most often select a financing Entity Approach; however, certified CDFIs also have the option of selecting affordable housing developer/manager approach as their Entity Approach if their Application strategy will focus on using the CMF Award to act as the developer of affordable housing.
+Certified CDFIs that select an affordable housing developer/manager approach should keep in mind that their Application and track record will be evaluated as a developer/manager and not as a financing entity.
+Similarly, Nonprofit Organizations that are not CDFIs may occasionally propose a financing Entity Approach to execute their Award and should select appropriately.